catherinepope/papermod/content/workshops/getting-started-with-zotero.md

 ---
 date: "2025-08-26T16:42:42+01:00"
-draft: true
+draft: false
 title: "Getting Started With Zotero"
 tags: ["academic", "workshops"]
 categories: ["Training"]
-description: ""
+description: "Interactive demonstration of Zotero reference management software.
+Learn to organize sources, create citations, and format bibliographies efficiently using this free academic tool for researchers."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["Zotero", "reference management", "citation software", "bibliography", "academic references", "research tools", "citation styles", "Zotero workshop", "academic writing tools", "research organization"]
 ---

 Do you spend hours trying to find the source of that really important paper?
 Are you despairing at the thought of compiling your bibliography?
-Perhaps you have a referencing tool, but it’s not working for you.
+Perhaps you have already a referencing tool, but it’s not right for you.
 You need Zotero!

 In this interactive demonstration, you’ll learn all about Zotero, a free tool for organising and citing references.
 With the help of an experienced facilitator, you’ll assess Zotero’s features and find out how it can support your workflow.